beetbox/beets/docs/plugins/index.rst

 :doc:`rewrite <rewrite>`
    Substitute values in path formats.

+:doc:`substitute <substitute>`
+   As an alternative to :doc:`rewrite <rewrite>`, use this plugin.
+The main difference between them is that this plugin never modifies the files metadata.

 :doc:`the <the>`
    Move patterns in path formats (i.e., move "a" and "the" to the